Community Grants: 8 tips for successful grant applications

 Before you start your application, read the Community Grant eligibility criteria carefully to make sure your project and not-for-profit group are both eligible.

-Australia Post Community Grants fund projects that meet all the criteria outlined in this year’s guidelines, including improving mental wellbeing in communities, helping people connect meaningfully and projects that are locally led.
+Australia Post Community Grants fund projects that meet all the criteria outlined in this year’s guidelines, including projects that are locally led that help people connect meaningfully to improve mental wellbeing in communities.

 3. Get a good understanding of the grant guidelines